Sort, Refine & Filter

 The Blues Harp

-These instruments are often generically referred to as Blues Harps.
-The diatonic harmonica is a single voice instrument and usually has 10 channels, each with one blow and one draw note.
+Diatonic harmonicas are often generically referred to as blues harps, due to their strong connection with blues music from the very early days of the genre.
+The diatonic harmonica itself is a single voice instrument and usually has 10 channels, each with one blow and one draw note - ie one note when the player blows through one hole and a different single note when they suck air through the same hole.

 What Does Diatonic Mean?